La Llorona (2019 film)

-La Llorona ([la ʝoˈɾona]), also known as The Weeping Woman, is a 2019 Guatemalan horror film directed by Jayro Bustamante.
+La Llorona ([la ʝoˈɾona]), also known as The Weeping Woman, is a 2019 Guatemalan horror film co-written, directed, co-produced, and co-edited by Jayro Bustamante.

 Plot

-Former Guatemalan dictator Enrique Monteverde (based on Efraín Ríos Montt) is being tried for orchestrating the brutal genocide of native Mayans in 1982–83.
-Now elderly, he lives with his wife, Carmen; daughter, Natalia; granddaughter, Sara and their security guard, Letona.
-During the trial, Natalia is troubled by the indigenous women who describe being brutalized by Monteverde's army, while Carmen dismisses them as liars.
-He is convicted but the verdict is overturned by the high court, which ruled that his guilt could not be conclusively proven.
-The decision is met with disgust and unrest by the public, who hold nonstop protests outside Monteverde's home.
+Former Guatemalan dictator Enrique Monteverde (based on Efraín Ríos Montt) is convicted for orchestrating the native Mayans's genocide in 1982–83.
+Now elderly, he lives with his wife Carmen, daughter Natalia, granddaughter Sara and their security guard, Letona.
+During the trial, Natalia is troubled by indigenous women's accounts of being brutalized by Monteverde's army, while Carmen dismisses them as lies.
+The high court overturns the verdict, ruling his crime cannot be conclusively proven, causing the outraged public to hold nonstop protests outside Monteverde's home.

-Monteverde's sleep is interrupted by the sound of a woman weeping and he narrowly misses shooting his wife in the kitchen.
-This leads to most of his household staff — who are ethnic Kaqchikel people — quitting.
-His devoted housekeeper, Valeriana, brings in a young woman named Alma from her village to work as a maid.
-Supernatural activity involving water, including faucets spontaneously turning on, ensues.
-One night Monteverde sees Alma wading through the pool into the house; his family discovers him, sexually aroused, watching Alma wash her dress.
-His disgusted wife tells Natalia that he was always attracted to native women and reveals her suspicions that Valeriana, who arrived at their household as a child, may be his daughter.
-However, Natalia learns from Sara that even though she is very young, Alma already had a son and daughter who died.
+The sound of a woman weeping interrupts Monteverde's sleep and he narrowly misses shooting his wife.
+Subsequently, most of his household staff — who are ethnic Kaqchikel people — quit.
+His devoted housekeeper Valeriana brings in a young woman named Alma to work as a maid.
+Supernatural activity involving water ensues.
+One night, Monteverde sees Alma wading through the pool into the house.
+His family discovers him, sexually aroused, watching Alma wash her dress.
+Disgusted, Carmen tells Natalia that he was always attracted to native women and reveals her suspicions that Valeriana is his daughter.
+Later, Natalia learns that the young Alma had a son and daughter who died.
 Alma teaches Sara to hold her breath under water.